StatStud/book-club/content/posts/cbt.md

 There's also the idea of certainty.
 Some things are possible, and maybe even likely to happen, but that does not make them certain, and it's how I respond to when something "reliable" breaks down on me that determines how well I can handle uncertainty.

-The book also mentions a few other unusful behaviors, such as supersitious rituals.
-Though for myself, I often wonder what the difference is between being consistent on a rountine and habit, and following a ritual.
+The book also mentions a few other unusual behaviors, such as superstitious rituals.
+Though for myself, I often wonder what the difference is between being consistent on a routine and habit, and following a ritual.

 According to ChatGPT,